bazelbuild/bazel-skylib/docs/paths_doc.md

 paths.is_normalized(<a href="#paths.is_normalized-str">str</a>, <a href="#paths.is_normalized-look_for_same_level_references">look_for_same_level_references</a>)
 </pre>

-Returns true if the passed path contains uplevel references "..".
+Returns true if the passed path doesn't contain uplevel references "..".

 Also checks for single-dot references "." if look_for_same_level_references is `True.`